cloudnativetrainings/kubermatic-kubernetes-platform-administration/09_upgrade-user-cluster/README.md

 Afterwards you can verify the choosable Kubernetes Versions for your User Cluster also in the KKP UI.

-## Upgrade of User Cluster via Terminal
+## Upgrade of User Cluster via Bash

-Now you will update your User Cluster via terminal.
+Now you will update your User Cluster via bash.
 Additionally you will verify the availability of our echoserver application.

 ### Upgrade the Control Plane